+A typical bulbous tip rhinoplasty cost is from $7,000 to $12,000.
+This price typically includes anesthesia and operating costs.
 Rhinoplasty for a bulbous tip will range in cost depending on the complexity of the procedure.
-However, a typical procedure could cost around $7,000 to $12,000.
-This price typically includes anesthesia and operating costs.
 For a more specific cost for your bulbous nose rhinoplasty, schedule a consultation with your plastic surgeon.

 Bulbous Tip Rhinoplasty Results